JonnyJD/python-discid/doc/index.rst

 <http://www.gnu.org/licenses/lgpl.html>`_ (or later) and
 the code repository and the bug tracker are at Github_.

-If you are interested in a binding for the MusciBrainz Web Service, you might be interested in `python-musicbrainz-ngs`_.
+If you are interested in a binding for the MusicBrainz Web Service, you might be interested in `python-musicbrainz-ngs`_.